gdavisiv/Vivid-UI---DesignCode/README.md

 # Vivid UI - Design Code

 This project is a Personal Playground to better understand the new Swift UI Syntax and Design Tools.
-Following the tutorial series provided by https://designcode.io/ I've altered the elements to my personal liking, and personal understanding.
+Following the tutorial series provided by https://designcode.io/ I've altered/edited multiple elements to improve creation/editing skills.

 ### Prerequisites